-Our abalone farm's sales volumes increased as it strategically grew its abalone to a larger size to meet market demands, hence maximising margins despite the adverse impact of COVID-19 on the Asian export market.
+Our abalone farm's sales volumes increased from 28tonnes to 46 tonnes as it strategically grew its abalone to a larger size to meet market demands, hence maximising margins despite the adverse post impact of COVID-19 on the Asian export market.

-Revenue and profitability in our Seagro, cold storage, processing and marketing sectors increased.
-The Group contracted more quota holders in the West Coast Rock Lobster sector, which increased processing and marketing revenue.
+Revenue and profitability in our Seagro, cold storage, processing and marketing sectors decreased.
+The Group contracted more quota holders in the West Coast Rock Lobster sector however impact of a reduced quota and resource shortage resulted in a drop in processing and marketing revenue.
 The demand for Seagro (fertiliser) remains high in the agriculture sector as more farmers move to organic products.
 We derived income from our cold storage by increasing our rental space capacity.